george-hawkins/boto-experiments/README.md

 * `run_worker.py` - the main script that runs on the EC2 instances and manages the rendering of individual frames.
 * `create_file_store` - the script that's run once to create a file store to which a version of Blender is uploaded (and then used by the EC2 instances).
 * `clean_up.py` - a script that can be run to delete any render related resources that may have become orphaned while experimenting with things.
+* `running_instances.py` - reports the number of EC2 instances that are not in terminated state.

 Running the worker locally
 --------------------------